 "After that it’s nice to have an easy ride the next day in the morning.
 Often a couple of the the cafes are open at the beach so it’s a perfect way to start the day.
 Then normally I just have a Christmas lunch with my family.
 Nothing too crazy.
 I just enjoy the festivities."

-British rider Alice Barnes comes from a cycling centric family, and would usually be out – but said: “Traditionally if I’m at home, then yes I like to ride.
-But this year I’m not at my parent’s on Christmas Day so I won’t be on the bike.”
+British rider Alice Barnes comes from a cycling centric family, and would usually be out - she said: “Traditionally if I’m at home, then yes I like to ride."

 Former British pro, Yanto Barker doesn't let up either, not even in retirement.